generoi/bedrock/README.md

     # you can disable these on a per-commit basis with the -n (--no-verify) flag
     git commit --amend -n

-#### Add SSH configurations for the remote hosts

-For you to be able to access the remote hosts with WP-CLI you need to add the following to your `~/.ssh/config` file.

-    Host <example-project>.test
-      StrictHostKeyChecking no
-      IdentityFile ~/.vagrant.d/insecure_private_key
-      ForwardAgent yes

-    Host <example-project>.fi
-      ForwardAgent yes
-      ProxyCommand ssh deploy@minasithil.genero.fi nc %h %p 2> /dev/null

 #### Using WP-CLI locally

 Install WP-CLI